FAQ - UCT Students

 The project ideas - or part of them - will become your thesis topic.
-The scope of the topic will be clarified in consultation with your academic supervisor.
+The scope of the topic will be clarified in consultation with your academic supervisor and the community partner.

 3) How long does it take to complete a project?

-This depends on the type of project and research that you are conducting.
-As a rule you will produce your dissertation within the normal time frames.
+You will produce your dissertation within the normal time frames.
 The only difference is that the research will be done in consultation with the community group.
-If you have deadlines that you need to meet, please let us know on the STUDENT SUBMISSION FORM.

 4) What level of commitment is involved?